freeall/dombo/README.md

 ## Tests

-To run the test cases run `npm test` and open the browser and go to `http://localhost:9966/test/dombo.html` and `http://localhost:9966/jquery.html`.
+To run the test cases run `npm test` and open the browser and go to `http://localhost:9966/test`

 ## Browser support